Alpha Industries

-Alpha Industries is an American clothing company founded in 1959 in Knoxville, Tennessee.
+Alpha Industries Inc. is an American clothing company founded in 1959 in Knoxville, Tennessee.
 Alpha Industries specializes in American military style and fashion apparel items such as flight jackets.
 It has produced the M65 Jacket for the US military for over half a century.

 History

 Superior Togs Corporation

 Alpha Industries started in a Valley Apparel L.L.C., a family of companies including Superior Togs Corporation, Rolen Sportswear and Dobbs Industries.
 Through the 1940s, these companies were linked by common ownership and an identical business of manufacturing flight jackets for the United States military.

 In January 1948, Robert Lane and his wife Helen incorporated Superior Togs Corporation in order to manufacture flight jackets for a United States Department of Defense contract.

 In 1952, Superior Togs Corporation was shut down after the government suspended the contract.
 Lane set up a new company called Rolen Sportswear, an equivalent of Superior Togs, but under a different name.
 They picked up the same United States Department of Defense (DOD) contracts and used the same Elizabeth, New Jersey factory.

 By 1957, Lane created Dobbs Industries in Knoxville, Tennessee where labor was plentiful and manufacturing costs were substantially less.